robertfasano/argent/README.md

     * dac: (key, value) entries for Zotino boards, grouped by board.
 Keys should have the format {board_name}{channel_number}.
 For example, if your Zotino board appears as "zotinoA" in the device_db, then channel 0 should have the key "zotinoA0".
     * dds: (key, value) entries for Urukul channels
     * adc: (key, value) entries for Sampler channels, grouped by board.
 Keys should be an integer from 0-7.
+Camera (grabber) functionality is prototyped but not yet implemented.

 The optional "influx" field can be used to define a connection to an Influx database; if this is passed, all experimental variables (see the Variables section below) will be written into the database after each cycle.
 The subfields are:
 * addr: an IPv4 address and port for the InfluxDB server.
 Default value is "127.0.0.1:8086".